-• For supported platforms, refer to Section 2.4.2, "Client platforms" for a complete list.
+• For supported platforms, refer to HPSS client interface and Mover platforms for a complete list.

 3.4.
 Hardware considerations

 This section describes the hardware infrastructure needed to operate HPSS and includes considerations about infrastructure installation and operation that may impact HPSS.